Retinol and Hyaluronic Acid are one of the most popular and searched-for ingredients in the skincare industry and why wouldn’t they be?

 Who should not use Retinol?

-- If you’re trying for pregnancy, are pregnant, or breastfeeding.
+- If you’re trying for pregnancy, are pregnant, or are breastfeeding.
 DO NOT use retinol.
 Instead, in pregnancy use, the ingredients that are recommended here.

 How much time Retinol serum takes to work on the skin?